 - The price at which you wish to execute a trade

-What Contract to Trade
+1. What Futures Contract to Trade

 Traders conduct analysis on the markets to determine whether an opportunity may exist to profit from entering a trade.
 This can be done using:

-- technical analysis that evaluates price trends and patterns - ACDX’s charts include 110 studies and 38 drawing tools you can use to conduct technical analysis
+- Technical analysis that evaluates price trends and patterns - ACDX’s charts include 110 studies and 38 drawing tools you can use to conduct technical analysis

-- fundamental analysis that examines the underlying economic forces that may factor into futures price movements
+- Fundamental analysis that examines the underlying economic forces that may factor into futures price movements

-- market-generated information which considers elements such as time, price, and volume traded - ACDX’s chart includes studies such as volume chart, volume profile, and more and the order book displays the number of buy and sell limit orders for each price level
+- Market-generated information which considers elements such as time, price, and volume traded - ACDX’s chart includes studies such as volume chart, volume profile, and more and the order book displays the number of buy and sell limit orders for each price level

 Traders consider things like the typical size of price moves, market volatility, and liquidity when choosing a market to trade.
 They also must familiarize themselves with the specifics of each contract in order to know important information like trading hours, contract size, margin requirements, and more.
 More information on contract specifications can be found here.

 After selecting the contract to trade, you must select the expiry month.